Penajam North Paser Regency: Transportation

 The regency has total road length of 1,371 kilometers as of 2021, most of which are maintained by regency government.
 Around 347 kilometers are paved with asphalt, 566 kilometers have gravel surface, while the rest are other surfaces such as soil.
 More than half of the road were considered in good condition as of 2021 by Ministry of Public Works and Housing.
 The town of Penajam in the regency has several ports such as Buluminung Port which supports transportation to Buluminung Industrial Zone.
 There are smaller ports around the regency which support speed boats and ferries mostly from Balikpapan.

 The regency itself has no airport.
 The closest airports however are Sultan Aji Muhammad Sulaiman Sepinggan International Airport in Balikpapan and Aji Pangeran Tumenggung Pranoto International Airport in Samarinda, both are international airports.
 There are bus routes served by Perum DAMRI to Balikpapan, Samarinda, and town of Tanah Grogot.
 The regency's main bus terminal located on town of Penajam.

 As with other places in Indonesia, there are angkot around the regency especially in the town of Penajam.
 Other than that, the regency also has presence of online ride-hailing services.
-The online ride-hailing services are available only in Penajam, Waru, and Babulu districts.
+The online ride-hailing services are available in Penajam, Waru, and Babulu districts.

 Others

 The regency has total 523 mosques, 48 Protestant churches, and 9 Catholic churches.
 The regency has regional library operated by regency government, located in town of Penajam.
 It is a relatively new library, built on late 2021.
 There are total 132 base transceiver station in the regency as of 2021 to support communication in the region, most of which are operated by private companies.

-There's one sport stadium located in town of Penajam, named Benuo Taka stadium.
+There's one sport stadium located in town of Penajam, named Benuo Taka Stadium.